pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 <details>
 <summary>Results for ASP.NET Core, Roslyn, Django and Linux</summary>
-{% image "../img/2024-03-29-navigating-technical-debt/commit-counter-results/other-projects-commit-per-file.png" "Results for ASP.NET Core, Roslyn, Django and Linux" %}
+{% image "../img/2024-03-29-navigating-technical-debt/commit-counter-results/other-projects-commit-per-file.png" "Results for ASP.NET Core, Roslyn, Django and Linux showing the same distribution as before" %}
 </details>

 What an interesting result.